instanas2014/instanas2014.github.io/_posts/2025-04-28-data-and-ai-strategy.md

 ### Example: Turning Goals into Differentiation

-Let’s say a company’s business strategy focuses on:
+Let’s say a company’s business strategy that differentiate them from industry peers by focusing on:

 1. Achieving **net zero emissions**, and
 2. Delivering a **best-in-class customer experience**